Both beginners and experts often have something in common when it comes to PKM: they both lean heavily on search.

 Searching is an essential tool in any PKM, and Obsidian Search is one of the best tools we’ve seen in any note taking app.
 It’s flexible, powerful, and fast.
 It’s also easy to use.
 Usually a couple of words is all you need to find a note, but if you need to write more precise queries, all the tools are there for you.

 This article is focused on the built-in search, but there are also numerous community plugins that give you more options for search.
-If the built-in plugin doesn’t do what you need, you might try looking for a community plugin.
-More on those coming soon.
+If the built-in plugin doesn’t do what you need, you want to might try looking for a community plugin.

 Leave a Reply